Home

 Do I need to visit the bank branch to foreclose or can I do it online?

-Many banks still require physical branch visits for full foreclosure due to documentation, but some modern lenders or NBFCs offer online foreclosure requests through their portals.
+Many banks still require a branch visit for full foreclosure, but some modern banks or NBFCs allow online foreclosure requests through their portals.

 Is there a best time during the loan tenure to foreclose to save the most interest?